laravel-notification-channels/channels/README.md

 ### Setting up the Bonga Service

-You will need to [Register](https://account.bonga.com/auth/register/) and then go to your sandbox app [Go To SandBox App](https://account.bonga.com/apps/sandbox).
-[Click on settings](https://account.bonga.com/apps/sandbox/settings/key) Within this page, you will generate your `Client and key`.
-Place them inside your `.env` file.
-Remember to add your Sender ID that you will be using to send the messages.
+You will need to [Register](http://bongasms.com) and then go to your [Developer Hub](https://app.bongasms.co.ke/clients/developer).
+On the right, [ Generate New Key/Secret Pair](https://app.bongasms.co.ke/clients/developer).
+Place your API credentias inside your `.env` file.

 ```bash
 BONGA_CLIENT=""